Two Pakistan Reunions are planned:

 Informal, spontaneous meetups of small groups of participants.

-Saturday Reunion Schedule:
+Saturday Formal Reunion Schedule:

 Sunday Informal Schedule:

-Informal, spontaneous meetups of small groups of participants for breakfast and/or church together.
+Informal meetups for breakfast and/or church together.

-Thanks to the UK's amazing public transportation system, we are confident that those attending from the UK can find their way to each of the Reunion sites.
+We are confident that those attending from the UK can find their way to each of the Reunion sites.

-Thanks to the UK's amazing public transportation system, we are confident that those attending from the UK can find their way to each of the Reunion sites.
+We are confident that those attending from the UK can find their way to each of the Reunion sites.

 Closer to the time, we can provide a list of attendees for those who want to contact and travel with another attendee.